uttamsinha97/android-twitter-feed/README.md

 Choose import project option (Gradle , eclipse, ADT etc ) Make necesssary changes in the gradle file like the app compat version which is used to develop the project is built over the version appcompat-v7:27.1.1 , So add the below line in implementation 'com.android.support:appcompat-v7:27.1.1'

+Build The project.
+Connect an android device to run the project or run on a virtual device.